jenkinsci/jira-steps-plugin/docs/pages/general/contributing.md

 * Spin up [docker](https://www.docker.com/) instances for JIRA and JENKINS locally or install JIRA and JENKINS on your machine.
 * [Configure Jenkins](https://jenkinsci.github.io/jira-steps-plugin/config.html)
 * Run **`mvn package`** from command line or terminal.
-* Jira-steps-plugin .hpi file can be found in target folder of the project.
+* jira-steps-plugin.hpi file can be found in target folder of the project.
 * [Install plugin manually using .hpi file in jenkins](https://jenkins.io/doc/book/managing/plugins/#advanced-installation).
 * Test your functionality.
 * It helps reviewers if the screenshots of these evidences are added in the pull request.